jsmoriss/jsm-force-ssl/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a check for web server variables in case WP is being called from the command-line.
+	* Added a check for web server variables in case WP is being used from the command-line.
 * *Bugfixes*
 	* None
 * *Developer Notes*